chensy96/MedShare/README.md

 ### Step 1: Install Kubo

-- Follow the official instructions on [Installing Hyperledger Fabric](https://docs.ipfs.tech/install/command-line/#system-requirements) to get a IPFS Kubo(a Go-based IPFS implementation) installed on your machine.
+- Follow the official instructions on [Install official IPFS distributions](https://docs.ipfs.tech/install/command-line/#system-requirements) to get IPFS Kubo (a Go-based IPFS implementation) installed on your machine.

 ### Step 2: Initialize the First IPFS Node
 Make sure you are in the MedShare repository, then create a new directory for the first IPFS node and initialize it: